Pataliputra: History

 The Pataliputra is mentioned in early Buddhist text Mahaparinibbana Sutta but no mention of Pataliputra in written sources prior to the early Jain and Buddhist texts (the Pali Canon and Āgamas), where it appears as the village of Pataligrama and is omitted from a list of major cities in the region.
 Early Buddhist sources report a city being built in the vicinity of the village towards the end of the Buddha's life; this generally agrees with archaeological evidence showing urban development occurring in the area no earlier than the 3rd or 4th Century BCE.
-In 303 BCE, Greek historian and ambassador Megasthenes mentioned Pataliputra as a city in his work Indika.Diodorus, quoting Iambulus mention that the king of Pataliputra had a " great love for the Greeks ".
+In 303 BCE, Greek historian and ambassador Megasthenes mentioned Pataliputra as a city in his work Indika.
+Diodorus, quoting Iambulus mention that the king of Pataliputra was "friendly to the Greeks".

 The city of Pataliputra was formed by fortification of a village by Haryanka ruler Ajatashatru, son of Bimbisara.

 Its central location in north eastern India led rulers of successive dynasties to base their administrative capital here, from the Nandas, Mauryans, Shungas and the Guptas down to the Palas.
 Situated at the confluence of the Ganges, Gandhaka and Son rivers, Pataliputra formed a "water fort, or jaldurga".
-Its position helped it dominate the riverine trade of the Indo-Gangetic plains during Magadha's early imperial period.
+Its position helped it dominate the riverine trade of the Indo-Gangetic Plain during Magadha's early imperial period.
 It was a great centre of trade and commerce and attracted merchants and intellectuals, such as the famed Chanakya, from all over India.

 Two important early Buddhist councils are recorded in early Buddhist texts as being held here, the second session of the Second Buddhist council in the reign of Ashoka, 35 years after the first session held in Vaisali and the Third Buddhist council.

 Jain and Hindu sources identify Udayabhadra, son of Ajatashatru, as the king who first established Pataliputra as the capital of Magadha.
 The Sangam Tamil epic Akanaṉūṟu mentions Nanda kings ruling Pataliputra.